BLOODSTOCK 2019 TICKET HOLDER EVENT INFORMATION

 We will review the application form and come back to you within 4 weeks of receiving it.

-The disabled campsite is situated right next door to the main arena for ease of access.
+The disabled campsite is called NIFLHEIM and is situated right next door to the main arena for ease of access.
 Disabled toilets and showers are provided in the disabled campsite.
 There is a power charging point for wheel chair users.
 There is also a campsite information hub should you have any questions our staff will do their best to assist you.

 If you are camping in the disabled customer campsite, cars can be parked next to tents if required, although we cannot offer this to everyone as we are limited on space.
 For those not wishing to camp but come and go in their car each day, there will be disabled parking close by.